-The interaction between environmental inputs and spreading activation can be thought of as a two-step process: environmental inputs selectively activate particular nodes in the network, and these activated nodes then transmit activation to their neighbors through recursive spreading.
-In a small-world network, this means that even activation that begins in a highly localized region—such as a set of valence-related inferences triggered by emotional expressions—can rapidly reach distant part of the network (conceptually unrelated social inferences).
-As a result, even limited environmental inputs that initially activate only a small number of inferences can influence a wide range of inferences in mental representations with small-world properties.
+The interaction between environmental inputs and spreading activation can be thought of as a two-step process: environmental inputs selectively activate particular nodes in the network, and these nodes then transmit activation to their neighbors through recursive spreading.
+In a small-world network, this means that even activation that begins in a highly localized region—such as valence-related inferences triggered by emotional expressions—can quickly propagate to distant regions of the network, reaching conceptually unrelated inferences.
+Because this activation originates from the same source, the resulting spread produces similar patterns and levels of activation across a wide variety of nodes.
+As a result, even limited environmental inputs can create the appearance of broad, coordinated activation in mental representations with small-world properties.

 Small-World Mind Plausibility: Neural and Developmental Evidence